 In the mood for a revamp?
 Painting a room or a single wall in your home is a simple DIY that promises to have a major impact in any space.
 When it comes to taking on a home renovation project, doing your due diligence is a must.
 From sampling chips to evaluating natural light, there are a number of essential dos and don’ts you should consider before you even walk into a paint shop.

-Drawing inspiration from a selection of our favourite color-rich interiors, we’ve culled our tried-and-true tips to have you well on your way to the perfect paint color.
+Drawing inspiration from a selection of our favorite color-rich interiors, we’ve culled our tried-and-true tips to have you well on your way to the perfect paint color.
 These impeccably executed spaces promise to pique your paint interest, leaving you feeling inspired and ready to roll.
 Whether adding a flourish of Kelly green to a crisp white dining space or bringing in an imaginative hue for a statement wall, the following thoughtful and spirited abodes are among our favorite examples of how to paint like a pro in every room in the house.

 Take Note of Permanent Features